To provide for a uniform national standard for the housing and treatment of egg-laying hens, and for other purposes.

 Length: 19 pages

-This bill was introduced on January 23, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 23, 2012, in a previous session of Congress, but it did not receive a vote.

 Jan 23, 2012

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, H.R.
 1731 (113th).

 H.R.
 3798 (112th) was a bill in the United States Congress.